 Payoff the balance each month, interest can be as high as 20% these can add up quickly.

 Look for credit cards that have cash-back offers and take advantage of them.

 Only use your business account for business-related expenses.

 The essential tools needed for Maid Service Bookkeeping

-Excel (or other spreadsheet program like Google Sheets).
+Excel (or another spreadsheet program like Google Sheets).